ClemensHofstadler/signature_gb/README.md

 Then install the Python library pyahocorasick as decribed [here](https://pyahocorasick.readthedocs.io/en/latest/).

-After this, the SignatureGB package can be installed.
+After this, the signature_gb package can be installed.
 As this package is written mostly in Cython, it needs to be compiled before it can be used.
 This can be done by running the command
 ```
 sage setup.py build_ext --inplace
 ```
-inside the folder SignatureGB.
+inside the folder signature_gb.

 ## USAGE